jannis-kiriasis/insured/README.md

 ### Typography

 The typography was chosen for my liking.
 Open Sans is a very popular font if not the most popular.
-I associate Playfair Display with a font possibly used by hotels for their headings and so I did the same.

-I used [Playfair display](https://fonts.google.com/specimen/Playfair+Display) for headings and [Open Sans](https://fonts.google.com/specimen/Open+Sans) for body elements.
+I used [Open Sans](https://fonts.google.com/specimen/Open+Sans) for all body elements.

-The fallback fonts used are Times New Roman for headings and Helvetica for body elements.
+The fallback font used is Helvetiva for all body elements.

 ### Imagery